C dynamic memory allocation: dlmalloc and ptmalloc

 Doug Lea has developed the public domain dlmalloc ("Doug Lea's Malloc") as a general-purpose allocator, starting in 1987.
 The GNU C library (glibc) is derived from Wolfram Gloger's ptmalloc ("pthreads malloc"), a fork of dlmalloc with threading-related improvements.
 As of November 2023, the latest version of dlmalloc is version 2.8.6 from August 2012.
+In 2023 it was relicensed from CC0 to MIT-0.

 dlmalloc is a boundary tag allocator.
 Memory on the heap is allocated as "chunks", an 8-byte aligned data structure which contains a header, and usable memory.
 Allocated memory contains an 8- or 16-byte overhead for the size of the chunk and usage flags (similar to a dope vector).
 Unallocated chunks also store pointers to other free chunks in the usable space area, making the minimum chunk size 16 bytes on 32-bit systems and 24/32 (depends on alignment) bytes on 64-bit systems.

 Unallocated memory is grouped into "bins" of similar sizes, implemented by using a double-linked list of chunks (with pointers stored in the unallocated space inside the chunk).
 Bins are sorted by size into three classes: